MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/prevent-windows-store-lm-hash-password.md

 To add this key by using Registry Editor, follow these steps:

 1. Start Registry Editor (Regedt32.exe).
-1. Locate and then click the following key:
+1. Locate and then select the following key:

     `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa`
-1. On the **Edit** menu, click **Add Key**, type *NoLMHash*, and then press Enter.
+1. On the **Edit** menu, click **Add Key**, type *`NoLMHash`*, and then press Enter.
-1. Quit Registry Editor.
+1. Exit Registry Editor.
 1. Restart the computer, and then change your password to make the setting active.

 > [!NOTE]
 >
 > - This registry key change must be made on all Windows 2000 domain controllers to disable the storage of LM hashes of users' passwords in a Windows 2000 Active Directory environment.
-> - This registry key prevents new LM hashes from being created on Windows 2000-based computers, but it doesn't clear the history of previous LM hashes that are stored.
+> - This registry key prevents new LM hashes from being created on Windows 2000 computers.
+But it doesn't clear the history of previous LM hashes that are stored.
 Existing LM hashes that are stored will be removed as you change passwords.

 #### Windows XP and Windows Server 2003